OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 #.
 Configure Cartaro to display the new content type with a new content element
 #.
 Add new geospatial content

+All tasks will be performed using the example of a touristic web portal with the goal to map lakes.

 .. contents:: Contents

 Starting Cartaro